qdm12/blog/content/post/go-dockerfile/index.md

 COPY pkg/ ./pkg/
 ```

 1. We start from the official Golang Alpine image because it's smaller.
-Note we use `--platform=$BUILDPLATFORM` so that we build using the native platform.
+Note we use `--platform=${BUILDPLATFORM}` so that we build using the native platform.
 We can still cross build though, as you will see later.
 1. We install `git` which is needed for `go mod` operations.
 1. We install `g++` for running the [Go race detector](https://blog.golang.org/race-detector) in our tests (see the [`test` stage](#The-`test`-stage)).
 1. 🚨 We set `ENV CGO_ENABLED=0` to build static binaries and not musl dynamically linked binaries!
 Sadly, a lot of developers are not aware of this important detail.